thosearetheguise/thosearetheguise.github.io/_posts/2019-01-06-htb-Mischief.md

 ?>
 ```

-Most of these seem reasonable, but one standout, that was new to me at least, was the setfacl command.
+Most of these seem reasonable, but one standout, that was new to us at least, was the `setfacl` command.

-After doing some research the commands getfacl and setfacl have to do with Access Control List (ACL) settings on Linux.
+After doing some research the commands `getfacl` and `setfacl` have to do with Access Control List (ACL) settings on Linux.
 Because the application specifically wanted to block this command we should look for any files with ACLs applied:
 ```
 loki@Mischief: getfacl -R -s -p / | sed -n 's/^# file: //p' ...